Energy-Consumption Advantage of Quantum Computation: Formulation of computational framework and energy consumption

 \subsection{Computational framework}

-Based on the model (Fig.~\ref{fig:thermo_diagram}) that we conceptualized in the previous section, we here proceed to describe the explicit computational framework that represents the computation in terms of (quantum and classical) circuits, so that we can analyze all the contributions to the energy consumption therein.
-The significance of the computational framework that we will formulate here is that it makes it possible to quantitatively study bounds on energy consumption in the computation, especially lower bounds as well as upper bounds.
-In the following, we discuss our core idea to obtain such bounds, followed by presenting further detail of the framework (Fig.~\ref{fig:generic_algo}) for our analysis.
+Based on the model in the query-complexity setting (Fig.~\ref{fig:thermo_diagram}) that we conceptualized in the previous section, we here proceed to describe the explicit computational framework that represents the computation in terms of (quantum and classical) circuits, so that we can analyze all the contributions to the energy consumption therein.
+The significance of the computational framework that we will formulate here is that it makes it possible to quantitatively study bounds of energy consumption in the computation, especially, achievable upper bounds for quantum computation and fundamental lower bounds for classical computation.
+In the following, we discuss our core idea to obtain such bounds by presenting the definition of classical and quantum oracles as in the conventional query-complexity setting (Fig.~\ref{fig:oracle_QvsC}), followed by formulating the full detail of the computational framework (Fig.~\ref{fig:generic_algo}) for our analysis.

-\paragraph*{Idea in our analysis of lower bounds on energy consumption of computation through a black-box oracle.}

-To derive a fundamental nonzero lower bound of energy consumption of computation, our idea here is to formulate the framework in such a way that we can study the energy-consumption requirement for solving the computational task as a whole rather than implementing each gate.
-Conventionally, any classical computation can be rewritten as a classical circuit in a reversible way~\cite{bennett1973logical}, and similarly, all unitary operations on a quantum computer are also reversible.
+\paragraph*{Oracle in the classical case.} To derive a fundamental nonzero lower bound of energy consumption of classical computation, our idea here is to formulate the framework in such a way that we can study the energy-consumption requirement for solving the computational task as a whole rather than implementing each gate.
+Conventionally, any classical computation can be rewritten as a classical circuit in a reversible way~\cite{bennett1973logical}.
 Formulating a computational task as a decision problem reduces the number of bits to output at the end of the computation to one bit.
 All other bits are to be reset to their initial state at the end of the computation.
-But if the original computation is written as a reversible circuit, regardless of the computation being classical or quantum, it is possible in principle to uncompute the original circuit and get all the energy back that was invested into the computer to obtain the output, up to negligible $O(1)$ energy consumption to output the single bit, as established by Bennett in Refs.~\cite{bennett1973logical,Bennett1982}.
-Using energy conservation~\eqref{eq:energy_conservation}, the second law of thermodynamics
+But if the original computation is written as a reversible circuit, it is possible in principle to uncompute the original circuit and get all the energy back that was invested into the computer to obtain the output, up to negligible $O(1)$ energy consumption to output the single bit, as established by Bennett in Refs.~\cite{bennett1973logical,Bennett1982}.
+A nonzero lower bound on the energy consumption can, therefore, arise only if uncomputation is impossible due to some additional restriction in the setting.
+A setting where this happens is when the computation is structured with oracles as in the query-complexity setting.